 "NASA's Day of Remembrance was actually started after the Columbia accident," agency spokesman Allard Beutel told SPACE.com.
 "By pure happenstance, the three high-profile accidents at NASA related to astronauts happened at relatively the same time of the year, separated by years, but all within a few days of each other.
 It was decided that NASA would put aside the last Thursday of January — whatever that date happens to be — to pay tribute."

 And while the Day of Remembrance is a solemn event, it also serves as a reminder to remain vigilant and careful in the pursuit of space exploration, he added.

 "It's obviously somber, but it's also a time when people seem to renew their commitment to doing their personal best to make sure that there isn't another accident," Beutel said.
 "Spaceflight, by its very nature, is inherently risky.
 It always will be, but you do your personal best.
 There's a story that goes around NASA that says, 'it won't fail because of me.'
 Everyone takes that attitude."
-[The Apollo 1 Fire: NASA's First Disaster]

 During the ceremony at the Florida spaceport, NASA officials, including Kennedy Space Center director and former astronaut Bob Cabana, will participate in a wreath-laying at 10:30 a.m.
 EST (1530 GMT) at the Space Mirror Memorial at the Kennedy Space Center Visitor Complex.

 "It's open to the general public and to all Kennedy employees throughout the day," Allard said.
 "Typically, during the ceremony itself, there could be in the neighbourhood of 50 to 60 people gathered around, but NASA employees can stop by the Space Mirror Memorial any time to pay tribute to NASA's fallen."